Pronunciation: la MIV ue deen

 Lamivudine is an antiviral medicine that prevents human immunodeficiency virus (HIV) or hepatitis B virus from multiplying in your body.

-Epivir is for treating HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+Epivir is for treating HIV in adults and children at least 3 months old.
+HIV is the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Epivir is not a cure for HIV or AIDS.

 Lamivudine may also be used for purposes not listed in this medication guide.